 If 3D printing of large-volume products is currently in its infancy, in the next future things could be different, particularly for plastic and synthetic objects manufacturing.

-If costs of equipment and materials will decrease, it will be indeed possible to produce items “on demand” without the need of molds, warehouses for spare parts, and large factories, since production could be disseminated into a myriad of smaller manufacturing units, substantially cutting design-to-shelf time, and almost workerless.
+If costs of equipment and materials will decrease, it will be indeed possible to produce items “on-demand” without the need of molds, warehouses for spare parts, and large factories, since production could be disseminated into a myriad of smaller manufacturing units, substantially cutting design-to-shelf time, and almost workerless.

-An example of upcoming transformations in manufacturing triggered by new production technologies is that of Adidas, that is making soles for its Futurecraft 4D shoe though digital light synthesis printing units in Europe and the United States, instead of producing them traditionally in Asian factories.
+An example of upcoming transformations in manufacturing triggered by new production technologies is that of Adidas, which is making soles for its Futurecraft 4D shoe though digital light synthesis printing units in Europe and the United States, instead of producing them traditionally in Asian factories.

 Potential advantages for the industrial sector can be expressed by three key-words: customization, dissemination, speed.